 Step 2: Review Your Credit Score

 Your credit score is your indicator of financial health, and the better it is, the better deal you will get on a home loan.
-If you have a credit card, a lot of issuers allow you to check your credit score on your account for free.
-It’s even better, though, to get a copy of your full credit report.
-Credit bureaus such as Equifax, Experian, and TransUnion will be able to send you a copy; request one viawww.annualcreditreport.com
+If you have a credit card, many issuers allow you to check your credit score on your account for free.
+It’s even better to get a copy of your full credit report.
+Credit bureaus such as Equifax, Experian, and TransUnion can send you a copy; request one viawww.annualcreditreport.com.

 Check your report thoroughly; if there are mistakes, contact the credit bureau immediately to have them rectified.
 Work on paying off any revolving balances on existing loans or credit cards, and try to keep your credit card usage below 20% of your available credit.
-This will help improve your credit score, which over time will make you more attractive to mortgage lenders.
-You should also avoid applying for credit cards or other loans around the time you’re applying for a mortgage.
+This will help improve your credit score, which, over time, will make you more attractive to mortgage lenders.
+You should also avoid applying for credit cards or other loans when you’re applying for a mortgage.

 Step 3: Prepare Your Financial Documents

-When applying for a home loan, there are several documents that your lender will need to process your loan, including but not limited to: your pay stubs (at least the last two), recent W-2, tax return documents from the previous two years, and your current bank statement.
-If you have other sources of income, you will also need to have documentation supporting it.
+When applying for a home loan, there are several documents that your lender will need to process your loan, including but not limited to your pay stubs (at least the last two), recent W-2, tax return documents from the previous two years, and your current bank statement.
+If you have other sources of income, you will also need documentation supporting them.

 Also, your driver’s license or other ID and Social Security number will be required.
-Any current debt, such as a car or student loan, or debt that you have paid off, should all be detailed as well.
+Any current debt, such as a car or student loan or debt you have paid off, should also be detailed.
 Other documents might also be required, depending on your lender and the type of mortgage loan.

 Step 4: Set Your Budget

-It’s necessary to have a fair estimate of how much you can afford to spend on a home as you start your search.
-The down payment, terms of the loan, interest rate, private mortgage insurance fees, and property taxes will all be part of this calculation.
+As you start your search, you must have a fair estimate of how much you can afford to spend on a home.
+This calculation will include down payment, loan terms, interest rate, private mortgage insurance fees, and property taxes.

-There are plenty of mortgage calculators available online to help you get a realistic estimate, but a good general rule of thumb is that a home should cost you no more than 2.5 times your annual income.
+Plenty of mortgage calculators are available online to help you get a realistic estimate, but a good general rule of thumb is that a home should cost you no more than 2.5 times your annual income.

 Step 5: Get Pre-approved for a Mortgage Loan

-Getting pre-approved shows the seller that you are a serious bidder, and likely to be approved for a mortgage.
+Getting pre-approved shows the seller that you are a serious bidder and likely to be approved for a mortgage.
 This means they will be more willing to accept your offer, which might give you the edge if there are multiple bids for the home.
-Getting pre-approved also works to your benefit, as your lender will provide you with a clear idea of how much you’ll be able to borrow.
+Getting pre-approved also benefits you, as your lender will clearly show how much you can borrow.

 Step 6: Choose a Mortgage Loan Type

 You may be eligible for several different types of loans.
-A conventional loan from a bank, credit union, or online lender will usually have higher credit and more significant down payment requirements.
-Many lenders also offer mortgage loans that are part of lending programs within agencies of the government, such as the Federal Housing Administration.
+A conventional loan from a bank, credit union, or online lender usually has higher credit and more significant down payment requirements.
+Many lenders also offer mortgage loans that are part of lending programs within government agencies, such as the Federal Housing Administration.
 So if you don’t have the best credit score or a large enough down payment, this type of mortgage may be your best route.
-Some states may also have assistance programs that can help you get a home loan.
+Some states may also have assistance programs to help you get a home loan.

 Step 7: Choose Your Lender and Apply